fauna-labs/fauna-blueprints/official/auth/register-login-logout/README.md

 - Register an account
 - Login with an account given credentials
 - Logout the account
-- Write access roles to provide access to data to logged in users.
+- Write access roles to provide access to data to logged-in users.

 #### Learn